exatoa/Bench4BL/README.md

 The last command unpacks all archive files in '_archives' folder into 'data' folder as keeping the directory structures in '_archives'.

+We appended the script to download all archives to the '_archives' folder.
+If you want to use this, please use following instructions.
+This scripts creats all folders and download archives into each folder.
+> Bench$ chmod +x downloads.sh <br />
+> Bench$ ./downloads.sh

 ### Install python
 We used python 2.7.
 (If you have python 2.7 in your computer, please skip this section.)